A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball: Conclusion

 The focus here on descriptions of the boundary across intertheory relations, and in particular the emphasis on the role of the schematic of the observer in modeling on both sides, may be of some general significance in the foundations of quantum gravity research: informing our thinking about such other familiar quantum gravity modeling topics as Big Bang singularity resolution and the emergence of (perturbed, approximately uniformly expanding) spacetime in quantum cosmology.
 Meanwhile, the careful treatment throughout of what does and does not suffice to solve a paradox in current physics by means of further theorizing is, I believe, of consequence in a more general methodology or philosophy of science, which is chiefly concerned with the long-term fate of our current understanding in physics --- or (just as well) the continuity of our understanding in physics, across potentially radical theory change in the not-too-distant future.
-(As alluded to in the Introduction, this is also likely pertinent to our taking stock of the promise of various ongoing avenues of research in quantum gravity among competitors, e.g. string theory or work on the fuzzball proposal therein.)
-On this topic, the emphasis in \S 3 on the sustained descriptive adequacy of applications of a predecessor theory in the wake of its intended successor is, I hope, clear: at least in some cases, there is a sharp, methodologically pertinent distinction between a claim to have discarded a paradox in the course of theoretical research (say, by moving to a new theory whose application to an old modeling target plausibly evades the paradox) and a claim to have solved it.
+On this topic, the emphasis in \S\ref{sec:successortheory} on the sustained descriptive adequacy of applications of a predecessor theory in the wake of its intended successor is, I hope, clear: at least in some cases, there is a sharp, methodologically pertinent distinction between a claim to have discarded a paradox in the course of theoretical research (say, by moving to a new theory whose application to an old modeling target plausibly evades the paradox) and a claim to have solved it (thereby learning something new).